-- First priority for admission shall be given to residents of New Hampshire. - · Second priority shall be given to students qualifying under the New England Regional Student Program. - Third priority shall be given to students not qualifying under the New England Regional Student Program or those not domiciled in the state.
+- First priority for admission shall be given to residents of New Hampshire (defined as someone who has lived in NH for at least 12 months). - Second priority shall be given to students qualifying under the New England Regional Student Program. - Third priority shall be given to students not qualifying under the New England Regional Student Program or those not domiciled in the state.
 However, in highly competitive programs with limited enrollment, the Office of Admissions, while working as much as possible within the above parameters, may exercise discretion in admitting those applicants who best fit the needs and expectations of the department, the college, and the local community.

-Application Procedures
+I. Application Procedures

-All applicants must submit a completed Application for Admission for the program they intend to pursue (Note: Nursing applicants must submit a separate application for Nursing, even if they have been previously admitted to Liberal Arts or another program) and pay a \$20 non-refundable application fee.
+All applicants must submit a completed Application for Admission for the program they intend to pursue (NOTE: Nursing applicants must submit a separate application for Nursing, even if they have been previously admitted to Liberal Arts or another program) and pay a \$20 non-refundable application fee.
 It is the applicant's responsibility to ensure that all required documents, including official transcripts, are received by the Office of Admissions on or before the established deadline (when applicable).
 Incomplete files will not be reviewed for admission.

-Documents should be mailed to:

-Manchester Community College Office of Admissions 1066 Front Street Manchester, NH 03102-8518
+Documents should be mailed to: Manchester Community College Office of Admissions 1066 Front Street Manchester, NH 03102-8518